 First, let's focus on what you can do to improve the overall health of your nails.

-- Drink lots of water.
+Drink lots of water.
 Peeling can be the result of dryness, so try moisturizing from the inside out by drinking water throughout the day.
-This benefits not just your nails and skin, but your entire body.
+Staying hydrated benefits not only your nails and skin but your entire body.
 A good rule of thumb to figure out how much water you should consume a day is to divide your weight by two.
 Then, try and drink that amount of water in ounces each day.
 For example, if you are 160 pounds, then you would aim to drink 80 ounces of water per day.

 - Whole grains